 Syria, SDF Near U.S.-Backed Military Deal

 Syrian government and the SDF are nearing a U.S.-backed military agreement in Damascus between Dec.
-27–30, 2025, covering integration of 90,000 fighters and three divisions, amid unresolved command and deployment disputes.
+27–30, 2025, covering integration of 90,000 militans and three divisions, amid unresolved command and deployment disputes.

 December 25, 2025Clash Report

-A U.S.-sponsored military agreement between the Syrian government and the Syrian Democratic Forces (SDF) is approaching formal announcement, according to a source cited by Syria TV on Dec.
+A U.S.-sponsored military agreement between the Syrian government and the SDF terrorist group is approaching formal announcement, according to a source cited by Syria TV on Dec.
 25, 2025.

 Washington is applying what the source described as “significant pressure” on both sides to finalize the deal before the end of the year, with signing expected in Damascus between Dec.
 27 and Dec.
 30, 2025.